Desmond Connell: Attitude to the Church of Ireland

-Connell, in an interview, spoke of what he claimed were a series of snubs from traditionally-Anglican Trinity College Dublin.
+Connell, in an interview, spoke of what he claimed was a series of snubs from historically-Anglican Trinity College Dublin.
 Notably, in 1988, he alleged the university had "insulted me and through me the Catholic people of Dublin" by inviting him to the award of a doctorate to the Church of Ireland Archbishop of Dublin, Dr. Walton Empey.

 Connell was forced to issue an apology for saying that Dr. Empey did not "have much theological competence", and for describing his Church of Ireland counterpart as not being regarded as a "high flier".

 Published works

 Connell has had a number of works published on philosophical or pastoral issues.
 These include: